Mental Health Facilities Orange County, VT

 Bradford Farm House

 Bradford Farm House is a mental health treatment center in Orange County, VT, located at 1740 Lower Plain, P. o.
 Box 278, 5033 zip code area.
-Bradford Farm House provides outpatient treatment and partial hospitalization/day treatment.
-Bradford Farm House offers dialectical behavior therapy, couples/family therapy and behavior modification to young adults, adults and seniors 65 or older.
-Bradford Farm House also supports seniors or older adults, people with PTSD and people with trauma.
-Additional services at Bradford Farm House consist of case management, intensive case management and housing services.
+Bradford Farm House provides partial hospitalization/day treatment and outpatient treatment.
+Bradford Farm House offers behavior modification, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
+Bradford Farm House also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
+Additional services at Bradford Farm House consist of suicide prevention services, assertive community treatment and court-ordered outpatient treatment.

 Learn More